AEM Defined and Who Needs It

 Some students have difficulty accessing learning materials such as textbooks and supplementary materials.
 To be successful in school, such students need materials in specialized formats called Accessible Educational Materials (AEM).
 A student with a visual impairment, for example, may not be able to read a standard print textbook and would likely require large print or braille to read independently.
 A student with a physical disability, who is unable to hold and turn the pages of a standard printed textbook, may benefit from having an audio or digital version of the text.
 A student with a reading disability may better comprehend information that is displayed on a computer or tablet while the text is read aloud by a computer voice.
 AEM can help students who have difficulty comprehending standard text to access the same content as their peers and be successful in school.

 This guide was created to explain:

-With this knowledge, school districts, educators, and families can ensure that students with disabilities have access to the materials they need to participate in class and achieve academically.
+With this knowledge, school districts, educators, and families can ensure students with disabilities have access to the materials they need to participate in learning activities.

 Specialized Formats of AEM

 Specialized formats of AEM fit into four categories: audio, braille, digital, and large print.

 Audio presents content as sound with either a recorded human voice or synthesized electronic speech, without visual text.
 The specialized format of audio differs from typical audiobooks by including accessibility features such as navigation, search, and bookmarking.

 Braille is a tactile system of reading and writing made of raised dot patterns for letters, numbers, and punctuation marks.
 Braille enables individuals who are unable to effectively comprehend print due to blindness or visual impairment to read using their fingers.
 The specialized format of braille refers to embossed braille, which is a hard-copy document.
 (Devices which display braille electronically use the specialized format of digital.)